Quantization of Hitchin integrable system via positive characteristic: Hecke functor and filtrations

-Comparing the two displayed isomorphisms we see that ${\rm oblv}^\D_\O(\L)$ admits an injective map into a quasicoherent sheaf with a filtration whose associated graded is a sum $\Omega_C^{\ot i}$ ($i=0,\dots,n-1$).
+Comparing the two displayed isomorphisms we see that ${\rm oblv}^\D_\O(\L)$ admits an injective map into $(\DC)_{<n}$ as a coherent sheaf.
 Since an injective map between coherent sheaves on a curve having the same degree and the same generic rank has to be an isomorphism, we see that $\L$ has an oper structure. \end{proof}